zsimon13/surfs_up/README.md

 ## Overview of Analysis
 The purpose of this analysis was to review weather data for an investor to determine if opening up a Surf n' Shake (ice cream and surf shop) would be a smart decision.
 The weather data that was focused on was the temperature statistics for the months of June and December in Oahu, Hawaii.

-The data was analyzed using SQLite in Jupyter Notebook, using SQLAlchemy to connect the SQLite to JN.
+The data was analyzed using SQLite in Jupyter Notebook, using SQLAlchemy to connect the SQLite database to JN.

 ## Results
 **June Stats**